Joonas Donskoi: Colorado Avalanche (2019–2021)

-Seattle Kraken
+Seattle Kraken and retirement (2021–2023)

-On 21 July 2021, Donskoi's tenure with Colorado was cut short when he was selected from the Avalanche at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On 21 July 2021, Donskoi's tenure with Colorado was cut short when he was selected from the Avalanche at the 2021 NHL expansion draft by the Seattle Kraken.
+Donskoi struggled to find his offensive touch in the Kraken's inaugural season in 2021–22, posting only 2 goals and 20 assists for 22 points in 75 games.

+In preparation for the 2022–23 season, Donskoi suffered a concussion after colliding during a preseason game with fellow Kraken player Kole Lind during a game against the Vancouver Canucks.
+After missing the entire season due to the concussion and its aftereffects, Donskoi announced his retirement on 27 August 2023.

 International play

+In 2008 and 2009, Donskoi played in the World U-17 Hockey Challenge.
+He also competed in 2009 for the Hlinka Gretzky Cup.

+Donskoi played in the IIHF World U18 Championship in 2010, winning the bronze medal.

+Donskoi played in the IIHF World Junior Championship in 2011 and 2012, In the former, he was Finland's third best scorer three goals and six points.
+In the latter tournament, Donskoi served as an alternate captain for the team.

+Donskoi would play senior internationally representing Finland during the 2015 IIHF World Championship.
+He was the team's best point collector and third best scorer with 5 goals and 8 points.

 On 2 March 2016, Donskoi was named to Team Finland's roster for the 2016 World Cup of Hockey.

 Personal life

 Donskoi is one of six children; he has three brothers and two sisters.
 In his free time, he is interested in cars and skateboarding.
 After the 2019 Stanley Cup playoffs, he returned to Finland and paid off the debt of a skating park his childhood friend owned.
 He has Russian roots from his great-grandfather or grandfather.